ppebb/isp2/README.md

 Anuva Signh - QA Analyst, [anuvasingh](https://github.com/anuvasingh), [Digital Portfolio](https://codermerlin.academy/users/anuva-singh/Digital%20Portfolio/index.html)
 Nathan Goldman - UI/UX Designer, [Nathan-Goldman](https://github.com/Nathan-Goldman), [Digital Portfolio](https://codermerlin.academy/users/nathan-goldman/Digital%20Portfolio/index.html)

+## Release Schedule
+Development Branch: It is used for code that is not released yet and that is under development and it allows the team to work on the code without any disruptions.

+Staging Branch: Contains the latest bug fixes and the optimization of the newest features, it is where you can make new edits for quality assurance before releasing the code.

+Main: Code for stable releases.

+Stable releases will be made on the first meeting of each month.
+Features from development will be pushed to the staging branch on the first meeting of each week for testing.

 ### For instructions on how to set up the programming environment, look [here](https://github.com/ppebb/isp2/blob/main/docs/setup.md)

 ## Architecture Design Document